 Uploading to an FTP server

 FTP stands for 'File Transfer Protocol' and is the standard method of uploading files to web servers.
-For written instructions on uploading to a webserver, read on:
+For instructions on uploading to a webserver, read on:

 There are only three things you'll need to get started: